 The Land Court of Queensland hears and determines matters relating to land and natural resources.
 The court:

-- hears appeals against land valuations for rating and rental purposes
+- hears appeals against land valuations

 - determines claims for compensation for the resumption of land